BrianASpencer/CSC-499/README.md

 * Change your current directory to where you have the repo (all the files).

-* Next, type set path=%path%;C:\Program Files\Java\jdkx.x.x_xx\bin and change the x.x.x_xx to the version of java you have.
+* Next, type set *path=%path%;C:\Program Files\Java\jdkx.x.x_xx\bin* and change the *x.x.x_xx* to the version of java you have.
 This is just in case you can't run Java in your command prompt.

-* Now, just type test.bat in the command prompt.
+* Now, just type **_test.bat_** in the command prompt.
 It should say whether the Ascending and Descending tests failed or not.

+* The first test is for an ascending sort and the second test is for a descending test.